OliverNichols/pet-clinic/README.md

 Below you can see photos of the pipeline in progress, the test results displayed in the pipeline and application working after the pipeline build.

 PLEASE INSERT IMAGES

+### Refactoring

+In this section we will briefly discuss some of the improvements made throughout the sprint.

+The first change made for this project is switching our webhook to trigger on the application Github repository instead of our build.
+This meant that changes from the developers would trigger the webhook making it more realistic to the goals of the project.
+This also made the pipeline stages simpler as less directory changing is required with the application being the heart of the environment.
+Refactoring of our pipeline scripts were required to accommodate this change however the change has allowed for them to be made slightly simpler than the originals.

+The next change was incorporating nexus into the project.
+Initially we used Dockerhub to store our images however Dockerhub repositories are typically public and additionally cannot be customised whereas nexus can.
+This did require significant refactoring for our Kubernetes setup as well as creating a nexus host but ultimately gave us more control over our repository and security making it an ideal change.

 ## Cost analysis